4d/docs/docs/Project/components.md

 - **Unloaded after restart**: The dependency reference has just been removed [using the interface](#removing-a-dependency), it will be unloaded once the application restarts.
 - **Update available \<version\>**: A new version of the GitHub dependency matching your [component version configuration](#defining-a-github-dependency-version-range) has been detected.
 - **Refreshed after restart**: The [component version configuration](#defining-a-github-dependency-version-range) of the GitHub dependency has been modified, it will be adjusted the next startup.
+- **Recent update**: A new version of the GitHub dependency has been loaded at startup.